New Federal Stimulus and What it Means for You

 Applications open April 3

-The SBA Paycheck Protection Program (PPP) is now law and applications are available.
+The SBA Paycheck Protection Program (PPP) is now law.
 Lenders will start processing applications on April 3 for small businesses and sole proprietors, and April 10 for those self-employed.
 There is a cap on funding of $349 billion so time is of the essence to apply.
 Part, or all, of the loan may be forgiven, based on the amount of payroll expense, mortgage interest, rent, and utilities paid by the business owner.
 The loan forgiveness amount is reduced if employees are laid off, although they can be rehired by June 30 to avoid reducing loan forgiveness.
 Be sure to document these expenses to show you’re eligible for loan forgiveness.
 The SBA PPP loan will be processed through local banks so if possible, it might be preferable to use your current bank if it is already an SBA approved lender.
 Please refer to the attached link for approved lenders.

 If funds are too limited while waiting for SBA funding, consider using a line of credit or other bank financing options.